Peilonrayz/alphabet_learner/README.rst

 License
 -------

-alphabet_learner is available under the MIT license.
+Alphabet Learner is available under the MIT license.